Samyak-DT/FasterSpecFit/README.md

   each peak at an array of equally-spaced points, then use trapezoidal rebinning to estimate the average flux in each observed bin.

-* emlines_gpu.py -- the current approach, ported to the GPU with Jax
+* emlines_gpu.py -- the current approach, ported to the GPU with JAX

 * emline_cpu_direct.py -- computes the average flux in each bin directly using a Gaussian integral to estimate the contribution of each peak

-* emline_gpu_direct.py -- same approach as cpu_direct, but in Jax for
+* emline_gpu_direct.py -- same approach as cpu_direct, but in JAX for
   the GPU

 * emlines_sparse.py -- sparse version of the cpu_direct implementation